Who Invented The Camera? The Complete Truth

 1948: Edwin Herbert Land Invented “In-Camera Instant Photography”

-Edwin Herbert Land was an American scientist who invented low-cost filters for polarizing light, a feasible system of in-camera instant photography.
-The invention made it possible for a photo to be taken and developed within a minute.
+Edwin Herbert Land was an American scientist who created affordable polarizing filters and developed a practical instant-camera system.
+His invention made it possible to take a picture and have it developed in under a minute.

-By the 1960s, his company Polaroid Corporation manufactured dozens of models.
-One of those models was Model 20 Swinger (developed in 1965), which still remains one of the highest-selling cameras of all time.
+By the 1960s, his company, Polaroid Corporation, had manufactured dozens of models.
+One of those models was the Model 20 Swinger (developed in 1965), which still remains one of the highest-selling cameras of all time.

 1975: Steven Sasson Invented The First Portable Digital Camera

 Steven Sasson developed a self-contained digital camera while working at Eastman Kodak.
 It weighed 3.6 kilograms (8 pounds) and had a resolution of 0.01 megapixels.
-It could capture pictures in black and white, which was stored in a cassette tape.
+It could capture pictures in black and white, which were stored on a cassette tape.
 The overall process took 23 seconds.

-With this invention, Sasson opened new avenues for cameras without mechanical moving parts (although his camera did have moving components, such as a tape drive).
+With this invention, Sasson opened new avenues for camera designs without mechanical moving parts (although his camera did include moving components, such as a tape drive).

-From this point onwards, many companies (including Sony, Canon, Nikon, Panasonic, Philips) were involved in developing advanced hardware and techniques for superior image quality.
-The progress made involved colored photography, higher resolution images, smaller devices, and more sensitive sensors.
+From this point onward, many companies (including Sony, Canon, Nikon, Panasonic, and Philips) were involved in developing advanced hardware and techniques to achieve superior image quality.
+The progress made included color photography, higher-resolution images, smaller devices, and more sensitive sensors.

 In 1999, Japanese electronics manufacturer Kyocera introduced the first commercial camera phone.
 It had a 0.1-megapixel front-facing camera and could store up to 20 JPEG photos.
 One year later, Samsung introduced the SCH-V200 phone with a 0.3-megapixel rear camera and an LCD display.